1135/VulSpiderX/README_english.md

 The crawl function uses Google puppeteer module to manipulate headless chromium to dynamically parse javascript bypass the anti-crawl mechanism.

+* Features
   * technical fundamentals : Google puppeteer
   * bypass anti-crawl : simulates manual and adds some randomness
   * non-interference : recipient A cannot see the address of recipient B

 ### Screenshots